mir-one/academy/sources/web3-intro/lesson_7.md

 Hello!

-This is the lesson #7 of the free Web3 tutorial.
+This lesson #7 of the Web3 tutorial.

 We continue to dive into the NFT